sustech-cs304/team-project-25spring-team23/README.md

 5. AI Opponent Behavior Modeling

-   Design AI opponents with different difficulty levels, providing beginner, intermediate, and advanced modes.
+   Design AI opponents with different difficulty levels, providing beginner, intermediate and advanced modes.
 Each mode features AI with varying reaction speeds, path planning, and obstacle avoidance strategies.
-AI players will navigate through the SUSTech campus map, identifying and avoiding obstacles (such as traffic cones, benches, and construction zones) and dynamically adjusting routes during the race.
+AI players will navigate through the SUSTech campus map, identify and avoid obstacles, and be able to make adjustments in case of unexpected situations, such as being hit by other vehicles.

 ## Unfunctional Requirements

 1. (Performance)The game should run smoothly on midrange PCs with 1k/30+fps.